 Sabre recently added a new junior analyst to our team, John.
 John was present today in a presentation of some manufacturing processes in a Microsoft Dynamics NAV ERP implementation meeting (in particular, he was witness to an implementation training session of the ETO module we’ve developed for the ERP).

 Returning to the office, John (who was quiet during the presentation) mentioned how he was surprised how simple the process we were training the customer to follow was.
-John is an APICS CPIM candidate, and has just finished a 3 year course focused on best practices in manufacturing.
-Some of the questions and much of the training was very basic stuff, and for the customer it was new but they understood how it made sense.
+John is an APICS CPIM candidate and has just finished a 3-year course focused on best practices in manufacturing.
+Some of the questions and much of the training were very basic stuff, and for the customer it was new but they understood how it made sense.
 It was clear John was surprised by their lack of knowledge.
 This is pretty common Dynamics NAV ERP implementation also.

 I thought I’d share the explanation I gave to John.